willfanguy/instapaper.koplugin/README.md

 - **OAuth 1.0a authentication** using Instapaper's official Full API
 - Browse **Unread**, **Starred**, **Archived**, and **custom folders**
-- **Download and read** articles as HTML in KOReader's built-in reader
+- **Download and read** articles as HTML or EPUB in KOReader's built-in reader
+- **EPUB output** — articles can be saved as EPUB files with optional image inclusion
 - **Download only** (long-press → Download) without leaving the list — enables multi-article downloads
 - **Article info on long-press**: date saved, word count, estimated reading time, progress, and source URL
 - **Manage articles**: Archive, Delete, Star (via long-press)